Click HERE for a complete listing of adjunct faculty 2019-2021 teaching assignments.

 Dr. Marshall Thompson has a varied background in molecular biology and biochemistry as well as applied computer science.
 His Ph.D. research, performed at Duke University in the University Program in Genetics & Genomics, explored the global relationships between RNA binding proteins and their mRNA targets, both experimentally and through computational and statistical modelling.
 Marshall also maintains a passion for science and engineering education and continues to deliver coursework in Genetics, Chemistry, and Biochemistry as an affiliate faculty member at the New Mexico State University College of Education.
 Recently, Dr. Thompson has been working as a technical liaison and product manager for Cognitect Inc. in Durham, NC, with the Datomic database product.

-Dr. Traci White is an Assistant Professor of Pharmacy Practice at the University of New Mexico College of Pharmacy and Assistant Director of the UNM/NMSU Cooperative Pharmacy Program.
-Dr. White received a BS in biology from New Mexico State University in 2002 and a PharmD from the University of New Mexico in 2006.
+Dr. Traci White is an Assistant Professor of Pharmacy Practice at the University of New Mexico College of Pharmacy and Regional Coordinator of Experiential Education.
+Assistant Director of the UNM/NMSU Cooperative Pharmacy Program.
+Dr. White received a BS in biology from New Mexico State University in 2002 and her Doctor of Pharmacy degree a PharmD from the University of New Mexico College of Pharmacy in 2006.
 Following graduation, she completed a pharmacy practice residency at the University of Washington Medical Center in Seattle, Washington.
-Dr. White is a board-certified geriatric pharmacist and as a clinician in the state of New Mexico, she provides comprehensive pain and palliative pharmacologic management for hospice patients.
-She serves as a preceptor for pharmacy students and medical residents in the hospice setting.
+Dr. White is a board-certified geriatric pharmacist and a prescribing pharmacist as a clinician in the state of New Mexico.
+She provides comprehensive pain and palliative pharmacologic symptom management for hospice palliative care patients and She serves as a preceptor for pharmacy students and medical residents in the hospice setting.
 Dr. White’s areas of interest include interdisciplinary teamwork, advancing pharmacy practice and the evolving role of the pharmacist in hospice/palliative care.

 Dr. Lia Billington is the Behavioral Science Faculty for the Family Medicine Residency of the Santa Fe Rural Program of University of New Mexico School of Medicine.
 This is affiliated with Christus St. Vincent Medical Center, where she teaches and practices integrated behavioral health and prescribing psychology in primary care.
 She has been licensed as a prescribing psychologist since 2010.
 Dr. Billington lectures for state and national professional associations.
 She previously served at Memorial Medical Center in Las Cruces, NM, from 2009-2013.
 Professional interests include pain management, obesity, mood disorders, and Alzheimer’s Disease.